-To determine a control parameter from characteristics of the initial spectrum that predicts whether or not a bound state will appear, we note once more that solitonic structures balance linear dispersion with nonlinearity.
-The initial condition should therefore be nonlinear enough to allow a solitonic structure to form, i.e.\ we should expect these structures when the ratio of the quartic energy (which is associated with the nonlinear dynamics) to the quadratic energy (which relates to linear dynamics), $|H_4/H_2| \gtrsim 1$.
+To determine a control parameter from characteristics of the initial spectrum that predicts whether or not a bound state will appear, we note once more that solitonic structures balance linear dispersion with self-interaction.
+The initial condition should therefore be nonlinear enough to allow a solitonic structure to form, i.e.\ we should expect these structures when $|H_4/H_2| \gtrsim 1$ in the initial condition.
 Noting Eq.~\eqref{eq:hamiltonian} for the expressions of these energy contributions, we form the non-dimensional quantity

 This quantity is a proxy for $|H_4/H_2|$ that contains the characteristic mass and wavenumber of the initial spectrum, but which does not depend on the particular realisation of the initial condition.
-We indeed find in Fig.~\ref{fig:Soli_turb_phase_diag} that $\sigma(N,k_0)$ is a good control parameter---it predicts the formation of a bound state for $\sigma \gtrsim 1$, and no coherent structure for $\sigma \lesssim 1$, for each of the three placements of the initial spectrum.